Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 Absolutely!
 If you don’t have a ball whisk, shake the cocktail without ice (a.k.a. dry shaking) for 30 seconds.

 Absolutely, though the egg white in this cocktail is what gives it a creamy texture.
-If consuming uncooked egg white bothers you, substitute 2 tablespoon aquafaba (canned chickpea liquid) for the egg white in the cocktail.
+If consuming uncooked egg white bothers you, substitute 1 tablespoon aquafaba (canned chickpea liquid) for the egg white in the cocktail or use a few dashes of cocktail foamer.

 No. There are only 5 ingredients in this recipe.
-Fresh lemon juice is important on cocktails.
+Fresh lemon juice is important in cocktails.

 Use your favorite bourbon or whiskey in this recipe, just make sure it's not flavored - skip the honey, cinnamon, etc. I like Bulleit bourbon or Buffalo Trace bourbon in this drink.